ioquatix/process-group/README.md

 #### Handling Interrupts

-`Process::Graph` transparently handles `Interrupt` when raised within a `Fiber`.
+`Process::Group` transparently handles `Interrupt` when raised within a `Fiber`.
 If `Interrupt` is raised, all children processes will be sent `kill(:INT)` and we will wait for all children to complete, but without resuming the controlling fibers.
 If `Interrupt` is raised during this process, children will be sent `kill(:TERM)`.
 After calling `Interrupt`, the fibers will not be resumed.

 ### Process Timeout